CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 ## Crossbows
 - [x] Crossbows can now have Multishot and Piercing simultaneously

-## Armour
-- [ ] Different armours will resist different DamageTypes
-  - [ ] Armours will also be weak to certain DamageTypes
-- [ ] Armour protection will be nerfed a little bit

 ## Shields
 - [x] Shields can now parry direct attacks within 1/4th of a second of being used